 Start here.
 This article walks you around the new Correlations panel - pointing out the different features and showing you how to use them.

 Read about the concepts key to understanding correlation.
-In this article, we explain how correlation works, the different types of correlation alongside pointing out how to measure degrees of correlation in Graphext.
+In this article, we explain how correlation works, the different types of correlation alongside pointing out the common pitfalls associated with misinterpreting correlation.

 How can I start using it?